sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_29_KeyboardQuiz/Quiz01.md

 **Description**

-a) As we press 6, D and E will become 1 because they are the outputs of OR gates.
-The green wires giving inputs to the OR gates are 1 that’s why D and E becoming 1.
-If D and E are 1, L and M will become 1 as they are the inputs of OR gates.
-K and N will be zeros as they have no inputs.
-So the final output will be 0 1 1 0, which is the binary equivalent of 6.

-b) As we press 6, D and E will become 1 because they are the outputs of OR gates.
-The green wires giving inputs to the OR gates are 1 that’s why D and E becoming 1.
-If D and E are 1, L and M will become 1 as they are the inputs of OR gates.
-K and N will be zeros as they have no inputs.
-So the final output will be 0 1 1 0, which is the binary equivalent of 6.

-c) As we press 6, D and E will become 1 because they are the outputs of OR gates.
-The green wires giving inputs to the OR gates are 1 that’s why D and E becoming 1.
-If D and E are 1, L and M will become 1 as they are the inputs of OR gates.
-K and N will be zeros as they have no inputs.
-So the final output will be 0 1 1 0, which is the binary equivalent of 6.

-d) As we press 6, D and E will become 1 because they are the outputs of OR gates.
+As we press 6, D and E will become 1 because they are the outputs of OR gates.
 The green wires giving inputs to the OR gates are 1 that’s why D and E becoming 1.
 If D and E are 1, L and M will become 1 as they are the inputs of OR gates.
 K and N will be zeros as they have no inputs.
 So the final output will be 0 1 1 0, which is the binary equivalent of 6.

 ---
 ---